volodymyrhudyma/blog/content/blog/proxy-object-in-javascript.md

 ## The "DeleteProperty" Trap

+*Must return true if deleting is successful, false otherwise.*

 The has trap is triggered with the following arguments: **target** and **property,** when **delete** operator is used:

 ```javascript